gradiva/youtube-clone/README.md

 ## Notes

-The search box needs to be fixed, it looks ugly.
+The search box needs to be fixed, it looks unfinished.

+I learned about how to integrate a video and got more comfortable using flexbox.

 ## View in browser